mendix/docs/ATS/general/deployment.md

 This document describes the supported deployment scenarios for the Application Test Suite (ATS).

-## Introduction
+## 1 Introduction

 Every customer situation is different.
 We want to make sure there's a convenient deployment option for ATS in all scenarios.
-The main difference is the place where your app is running, either in the cloud or on-premise.
-The second differentiator is the Selenium component.
-It can either run in the cloud or the customer can host it on-premise.
-For all scenarios we need to ensure a secure and reliable communication between the components.
+The main determinant is where your app is running — either in the cloud or on-premises.
+The second determinant is the Selenium component, which either can run in the cloud or be hosted on-premises by the customer.
+For each scenario, we need to ensure secure and reliable communication between the components.

-All in all there are four different supported deployment scenarios.
+All in all, there are four different supported deployment scenarios.
 This document describes and compares them.

 Please be aware that not every option supports the full set of features.
-Take a look at the [comparison](#comparing-the-options) to understand the differences.
+Take a look at [4 Comparing the Options](#comparing-the-options) to understand the differences.

-## Components
+## 2 Components

 Every ATS deployment consists of four components: the ATS application, the Mendix Cloud Portal, a Selenium Runner, and your Application Under Test (AUT).